 2014 Field Program

 In July, MMG conducted a two-hole drill program south of the North Findlay area targeting SEDEX base- precious-metal mineralization.
 Both holes failed to reach target due to poor ground conditions, the program was concluded and MMG terminated the option.

 Analysis and interpretation of the data gathered in 2014 is ongoing.
 Results are encouraging and future work on the property will continue to focus on SEDEX deposit exploration.

 Eagle Plains - A Project Generator

 Eagle Plains Resources is a project generator with mineral exploration properties of merit that meet qualifying transaction requirements.
-The Findlay is available for option to joint-venture partners including companies requiring a listing property.
 We facilitate the listing process for capital pool companies and initial public offerings while providing technical expertise for exploration programs.
 Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at email@example.com or Mike Labach at firstname.lastname@example.org or call 1 866 Hunt Ore (486-8673).

 The Findlay property is currently unavailable for option.